 Word Knowledge B

 Your student is learning the basics of how to read.
 You will help them understand the individual sounds and letters in written language.
-The curriculum linked below contains a sequence of reading skills for your student to learn.
+The four units below each contain a sequence of reading skills for your student to learn.
 Start with the first unit “One sound from two consonants”, and continue through the units in order.
 If a reading skill in the unit is too easy, that’s ok!
 You can move at a faster pace until you find a reading skill that needs some extra practice.

 Remember to take breaks between worksheets or other activities, and have fun!